 The vehicle has a feature that may automatically unlock the doors, turn on the interior lamps and hazard warning flashers, and shut off the fuel system after the airbags inflate.

 The feature may also activate, without airbag inflation, after an event that exceeds a predetermined threshold.
-You can lock the doors, and turn off the interior lamps and hazard warning flashers by using the controls for those features.
+You can lock the doors, and turn off the interior lamps, and turn off the hazard warning flashers by using the controls for those features.